HKU-BAL/Clair3/docs/quick_demo/illumina_quick_demo.md

 ## Illumina Variant Calling Quick Demo
-Here is a quick demo for the Illumina variant calling using GIAB HG003 chromosome 20.
+Here is a quick demo for the Illumina variant calling using GIAB HG003 chromosome 20 data.

 ```bash
 Platform:    Illumina